de4a-eu/de4a/README.md

 # News and Noteworthy

+* v0.2.3 - work in progress
+    * The `/service/ial` queries no longer require the `application/xml` Content Type
 * v0.2.2 - 2022-08-16
     * Updated to de4a-commons 0.2.12
     * Updated to de4a-connector-ng 0.2.7 with improved configurability